stac-extensions/mlm/CONTRIBUTING.md

 git push -u origin your-branch
 ```

-## Building and releasing stac-model
+## Building and releasing

+> :warning: <br>
+> There are multiple types of releases for this repository: <br>
+>  1. Release for MLM specification (usually, this should include one for `stac-model` as well to support it)
+>  2. Release for `stac-model` only

+### Building a new version of MLM specification contains steps:

+- Checkout to the `main` branch by making sure the CI passed all previous tests.
+- Bump the version with `bump-my-version bump --verbose <version-level>`.
+  - Consider using `--dry-run` before hand to inspect the changes.
+  - The `<version-level>` should be one of `major`, `minor`, or `patch`. <br>
+    Alternatively, the version can be set explicitly with `--new-version <version> patch`. <br>
+    For more details, refer to the [Semantic Versions][semver] standard;
+- Make a commit to `GitHub` and push the corresponding auto-generated `v{MAJOR}.{MINOR}.{PATCH}` tag.
+- Validate that the CI validated everything once again.
+- Create a `GitHub release` with the created tag.
+  > :warning: <br>
+  > - Ensure the "Set as the latest release" option is selected :heavy_check_mark:.
+  > - Ensure the diff ranges from the previous MLM version, and not an intermediate `stac-model` release.

-Building a new version of `stac-model` contains steps:
+### Building a new version of `stac-model` contains steps:

+- Apply any relevant changes and `CHANGELOG.md` entries in a PR that modifies `stac-model`.
 - Bump the version with `poetry version <version>`.
-  You can pass the new version explicitly, or a rule such as `major`, `minor`, or `patch`.
+  - You can pass the new version explicitly, or a rule such as `major`, `minor`, or `patch`. <br>
     For more details, refer to the [Semantic Versions][semver] standard;
-- Make a commit to `GitHub`;
+- Once CI validation succeeded, merge the corresponding PR branch.
+- Checkout to `main` branch that contais the freshly created merge commit.
+- Push the tag `stac-model-v{MAJOR}.{MINOR}.{PATCH}`.
+The CI should auto-publish it to PyPI.
-- Create a `GitHub release`;
+- Create a `GitHub release`
-- And... publish :slight_smile: `poetry publish --build`

-### Before submitting

-Before submitting your code please do the following steps:

-1. Add any changes you want
-2. Add tests for the new changes
-3. Edit documentation if you have changed something significant
-4. Run `make codestyle` to format your changes.
-5. Run `make lint-all` to ensure that types, security and docstrings are okay.
+  > :warning: <br>
+  > - Ensure the "Set as the latest release" option is deselected :x:.
+  > - Ensure the diff ranges from the previous release of `stac-model`, not an intermediate MLM release.

 ## Other help